 (3) Where any restriction or condition on the authority conferred by a licence is imposed or varied under subregulation (2)(c), the Board may order the return of the licence document for endorsement and may endorse the licence document accordingly.

-[Regulation 47 inserted by Gazette 30 Dec 2004 p.
-6995; amended by Gazette 31 Dec 2007 p.
+[Regulation 47 inserted: Gazette 30 Dec 2004 p.
+6995; amended: Gazette 31 Dec 2007 p.
 6516-17.]

 47A.
 Alternative to seeking disciplinary action under r.
 47